sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

   and denied for all users.

 ### Infor Federation Services (IFS)
-- IFS provides the following capabilities:
+- IFS provides the following capabilities:<br>
-   • Single sign-on / single sign-out
+   • Single sign-on / single sign-out<br>
-   • Multi-factor authentication
+   • Multi-factor authentication<br>
-   • User management
+   • User management<br>
-   • User inactivity timeout (in association with Infor OS)
+   • User inactivity timeout (in association with Infor OS)<br>
-   • User provisioning and user synchronization
+   • User provisioning and user synchronization<br>
-   • Synchronization of security roles
+   • Synchronization of security roles<br>
-   • User-to-role mapping
+   • User-to-role mapping<br>
-   • Synchronization of users across different security domains
+   • Synchronization of users across different security domains<br>

 ### Adding IFS security roles
 - If any of the required IFS security roles are missing, you must add these roles manually through the User Management menu in Infor Ming.le.